Piepongwong/write-your-own-tests-lesson/README.md

 })
 ```

 Write the code that makes the test pass.
-Normally, you would have to call the function yourself a couple of times with wrong input to check if it throws the desired error.
-Now we've automated that part of the development process!
+Same here.
+Normally you would to have go to your console and call `sanitizeInput` a couple of time to check if it has the desired output.
+Now we have automated that bit!

 ### Iteration 3: Reversing The String
 ```
     describe("reverseString", function(){
         it("should reverse the string that was passed to it, function() {
             expect(reverseString("car")).toEqual("rac"));
-            expect(sanitizeInput("seemewalking")).toEqual("gniklawemees"));
+            expect(reverseString("seemewalking")).toEqual("gniklawemees"));
         })
     })
 ```